Shellygur4/project3/README.md

 ## Ensure the MediaPipe Model (face_stylizer.task) is available at the specified path in the code.

 # Usage
-## for identification of cat person face images and adds a smile to them
+## For identification of cat person face images and adds a smile to them

 place your input image in the project3\different filter useage\cat_person_mesh\data